mistertandon/llm-rsbt/settings/01-git.md

 git commit -m 'feat:
 ch_03_3_1_simple_self_attention: Calculate the attention weight associated with the element at index 2 in the input sequence.'

+git commit -m 'feat:
+ch_03_3.4.1_attention_weights: Compute the attention weights given the query, key, and value vectors.
+In this notebook, we specifically compute the attention weights for the element at index 2, corresponding to “journey” in the input sequence.'

+Assume you're a ml researcher
+Fix grammar and turn below content into ielts band 9
+Input:
+Compute attention weight given query, key and value
+In this notebook we'll compute attention_weights particularly for element 2 i.e. journey